Skip to main content

 Position in Standards Landscape

-The BPS is intended to complement existing domain specifications rather than replace them.
+BPS is intended to complement existing domain specifications rather than replace them.
+It provides:

 • Alignment with W3C vocabularies (DCAT, PROV-O) for data and provenance.